erikagarcez/habitatselectiondispersal/README.md

-# habitatselectiondispersal
-IBM - Habitat selection on settlement of dispersal in fragmented landscapes
+# Habitat selection on settlement of dispersal in fragmented landscapes - Individual-based model